 Polysomnography is a noninvasive, painless test.
 The most common side effect is skin irritation caused by the adhesive used to attach test sensors to your skin.

 How you prepare

 You may be advised to avoid drinks or food containing alcohol or caffeine during the afternoon and evening before polysomnography.
 Alcohol and caffeine can change your sleep patterns, and they may make symptoms of some sleep disorders worse.

 What you can expect

-If you're having a full polysomnography in a sleep center, you'll arrive in the evening for polysomnography and stay overnight.
+If you're having a full polysomnography in a sleep center, you'll arrive in the evening and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.